-- Sell things you no longer need online.
+- Sell things you no longer need.
 De-clutter and earn cash at the same time.

 - Check out our Savings Opportunities to help reduce your expenses.

 - Don’t compare your spending and finances with your friends.
-You don’t know where their money is coming from.
-They could have family or friends helping.
-Or they could be charging up a lot of debt.
-Focus on your finances and what you know you can afford.
+You don’t know where their money comes from.
+They could have family or friends helping, or they could be charging up a lot of debt.
+Focus on your finances and what you can afford.

 - Use the 30 Day Rule.
 If you want something – but don’t need it – take a step back for 30 days.
 This gives you time to think about whether or not you should purchase it and if the value it adds to your life is worth the price.
 It also gives time to search for a better deal.